M-Files/Developer-Portal/UX-Design/UI-Components/index.md

 ![Lists](UI-components-lists.png){:.borderless}

-Lists is one typical view for displaying index of multiple objects.
-They are mostly locate within listing area.
-In some case it can be nested inside a tile.
+A `List` is the typical method for displaying a collection of multiple items such as views or objects.
+Lists are mostly located within the [Listing Area](/UX-Design/Page-Layout/#listing-area).

 {: .secondary}
 **Style and layout parameters:**